 What existing systems or services are you already using?

 If you already have payroll or accounting software in place, you want to make sure your POS system will automatically share information across platforms to keep you from having to manually copy and paste that data.

 Do you need a system to organize customer and employee information?

 Maybe you want a POS system that can do things like flag customer birthdays or track your employee schedules.

 This will help you determine if you need a POS system that also can handle appointments or reservations, as well as track tips.

 A good way to get familiar with the different POS options is to chat with retailers in your community.
 You can ask what they like about their POS systems and if they’d choose differently if they were starting over now.

 Choosing a POS system

-These POS systems have both a hardware and software component, which can create a lot of options and combinations to choose from.
+All three of these POS systems have both a software and hardware component, which can create a lot of options and combinations to choose from.
 Although purchasing hardware isn’t a requirement to use any of these POS systems, most retailers will find having a physical terminal helpful.
 We’ve compiled an overview of what each of these three systems offers:

-For more features, you can upgrade to POS Pro.
+For more features, you can upgrade to POS Pro to get powerful features for in-person selling.
 It includes additional services like: